 B) Android SDK Platform-Tools:

-Being a tester, you need to download only Android SDK Platform Tools instead of complete ADT bundle.
+Being a tester, you need to only download Android SDK Platform Tools instead of the complete ADT bundle.
 You can download it from the below link:

-Download and Keep the folder in any drive.
+Download and Keep the folder on any drive.

 Need to set the Environment Variables for Java and Android SDK: